Minagera/CyberPatriot/CyberPatriot/Cisco/Exercises/README.md

-# Cisco Networking Exercises
+# Cisco Security Exercises

-This directory contains hands-on exercises for practicing Cisco router and switch configuration, security hardening, and troubleshooting in Packet Tracer.
+Practice hands-on Packet Tracer and CLI-based scenarios to build your skills for CyberPatriot.

+- Each exercise simulates a common competition challenge.
+- Document your solutions and compare with mentor-provided answers in the Solutions directory.

+*All exercises are unique and designed for CyberPatriot training.*

 ## Structure